Modal Verification Patterns for Systems Software: Contingency Decomposition of a System

-\paragraph{Weak-Memory} When considering weak memory models, we consider address-value mappings of thread-local views in C11 memory model~\cite{lahav2017repairing}).
+to be in the resource context of the address space modality with the root $r1$, and, once the new address space is loaded—i.e., cr3 is loaded with the other address space root address—the resource elements ($Q$) that were loaded in the previous view of the memory are now introduced to the resource context with the root $r2$. \paragraph{Weak-Memory} When considering weak memory models, we consider address-value mappings of thread-local views in C11 memory model~\cite{lahav2017repairing}).
 Modalities $\Delta_\pi(P)$ and $\nabla_\pi(P)$ with $P$ represent the memory address-value mappings that held before or will hold after certain memory fence operations by thread $\pi$.

-\paragraph{Reference Counting} When dealing with reference-counting APIs, we may care to specify reachability of memory nodes ($\ell \mapsto v$) in a certain context defined by a shared root address.
-A shared memory address $\ell$ can be the root of the graph that can be a container of memory nodes ($\ell_1 \mapsto v$) that are reachable from the root $\ell$.
+The elements are points-to assertions, each specific to views of memory after those fence operations.